arangodb/kube-arangodb/docs/Manual/Deployment/Kubernetes/DeploymentResource.md

 ### `spec.<group>.priorityClassName: string`

 Priority class name for pods of this group.
 Will be forwarded to the pod spec.
+[Kubernetes documentation](https://kubernetes.io/docs/concepts/configuration/pod-priority-preemption/)

 ### `spec.<group>.probes.livenessProbeDisabled: bool`